 Prepare and Research

 Just as you would for any other interview, be sure to prepare and research before the start.
-Brush up on any information the employer has given you regarding the sales scenario, buyer and competitive landscape.
-Ensure you are familiar with the organization and product as it is likely that the hiring manager will have you sell an existing product offering.
+Brush up on any information the employer has given you regarding the sales scenario, buyer, and competitive landscape.
+Ensure you are familiar with the organization and product, as it is likely that the hiring manager will have you sell an existing product offering.
 Familiarize yourself with the company’s website and learn more about the product or service’s basic features, benefits, and competition.

 Treat the Mock Sales Call like a Real Sales Call

 While the hiring manager does not expect you to know as much about the product and company as an experienced sales rep, it is still important that you treat the mock sales call as you would an actual sales call.
 Never lie or make up facts in response to questions or objections.
-While it is important that you have a basic understanding of the product offerings, be sure, to be honest, and explain that you aren’t certain of a particular answer but will get back to the buyer at a later time.
+While it is important that you have a basic understanding of the product offerings, be sure, to be honest, and explain that you aren’t certain of a particular answer but will get back to the buyer later.
 Be sure to practice and maintain a level of poise and professionalism during the call.

 Qualify the Buyer and Ask Questions